hdekk/portfolio-workshop/README.md

 To get a sense of the variety of projects that are shared on GitHub, let's do a search for the term "genomics" and look at a few projects.

 ## GitHub benefits
+- de facto standard for sharing code
+- incentive to learn and use git (and all of it's benefits)
+- incentive to adopt good project organization practices
+- facilitates collaboration
+- facilitates code re-use and reproducibility
+- provides metrics
+- many value-added features like GitHub pages, GitHub projects, integration with tools like

+Footnote: also consider Bitbucket and GitLab which offer

 ## Markdown
 A basic requirement of using Github is familiarity with editing documents with MarkDown.